Colossalhavoc/anibel_searchot/README.md

 # anibel_searchbot

+## Archived until the API is developed and the site is updated

 Telegram inline bot, that's can help you send any anime from anibel to your chat

 ## Please, don't use it if you don't know how to solve possible problems.
 I made it for me and not sure I won't abandon the project.